Amir Khan (boxer): Return to welterweight

+In October 2016, Khan announced that he was unlikely to return to the ring until Summer 2017.
+He hoped to fight in Britain against either Danny Garcia or Kell Brook.
+Following surgery on his right hand, he anticipated being sidelined for a year.
+He stated that the injury had affected his punching ability throughout his career.
+Khan planned to return to the welterweight division.

-On 26 February 2017, Khan and reigning WBO welterweight champion Manny Pacquiao both tweeted a deal had been reached between both camps for a 'super fight' worth potentially £30 million to take place on 23 April in the United Arab Emirates.
+On 26 February 2017, Khan and reigning WBO welterweight champion Manny Pacquiao both tweeted a deal had been reached between them for a 'super fight' worth potentially £30 million to take place on 23 April in the United Arab Emirates.
 Pacquiao was initially in negotiations to fight Jeff Horn in Australia, but held a poll asking the fans who he should fight next.
 Khan won the poll, thus setting up the fight.
 The Sevens Stadium in Dubai, Zayed Sports City Stadium and Mohammed Bin Zayed Stadium in Abu Dhabi were being considered as venues.
 Speaking to Bob Arum on 1 March, Pacquiao's adviser Michael Koncz confirmed the fight would place on 20 May in the United Arab Emirates.
-Only a week later, Bob Arum told ESPN that, "It's kaddish for the UAE deal.
+A week later, Bob Arum told ESPN, "It's kaddish for the UAE deal.
 It's dead."
 Arum also said that Khan would not be Pacquiao's next opponent.